2 Using Scene Builder with NetBeans IDE

 The NetBeans IDE's Make Controller feature allows you to synchronize the modifications you make in the FXML file that is currently opened in Scene Builder and the controller source code opened in NetBeans IDE.
 To illustrate this feature, do the following:

-fx:idfield and a new method name for the
+fx:idfield and a new method name,

 Select File in the main menu and then Save.